mkreder/fedora-cubox-i_hb/README.md

-Fedora 20 Cubox-i and Hummingboard Kernel
+Fedora on Cubox-i and Hummingboard
 ==============

 What works